MIT-Emerging-Talent/2024-group-03-cdsp/3_data_analysis/social_media_impact/README.md

 ## Correlation and Predictive analysis
- For all conditions - Procrastination, Anxiety, Depression, Self-estimation - analysis showed that Gender is not significally important factor while time spent online increase the level of symptoms.
+ For all conditions - Procrastination, Anxiety, Depression, Self-estimation disorder - analysis showed that Gender is not significantly important factor while time spent online increase the level of symptoms.
 Built model predict that increasing Time online for